qidydl/computercraft-things/README.md

 Note also that the granularity is only by event type at the moment; e.g. you can only register for all redstone events, not a specific type of redstone event.
 I'm thinking the best approach would be to create sub-libraries for specific event types, such as a "libCCEvent-Redstone" that handles all redstone events, but can distinguish between them in more detail, and then callbacks can be registered with the sub-library.
-If you then made some premade callback templates for different kinds of operations, you could effectively make an unlimited Programmable Rednet Controller.
+If you then made some pre-made callback templates for different kinds of operations, you could effectively make an unlimited Programmable Rednet Controller.
 In theory.

 ### ccEvent methods